-If it helps to have a nice to have a list of things you want them to have make that a separate list.
+If it helps to have a list of things you want them to have, make that a separate list.

 If you have extra time (or if students come in with lots of the necessary foundational skills you can always sprinkle those skills and/or lessons in.

 Think about how long it would take to cover each of the essential skills and/or content lessons you listed.
 Be generous.
 Be extra generous.

 Educators tend to be an optimistic bunch.
 We think we can fly through our amazing, curated lesson in 10 minutes, but on that full moon Friday it might take us 45.
 That’s okay.
 Leave some extra wiggle room for yourself and your students.
 It will more than pay off in the end.

 If your list can’t be completed in the time you have, review if all those are essential, “need to know” items.
 Eliminate a couple from your list and re-brainstorm your timeline.

 Now, think about which skills build on others.
 What is the end result?
 Work back from there with the skill needed before that and so on.

 If that’s not really how your brain works, you can also start at the beginning.
 Which skills/lessons are essential to building a strong foundation in your class?

 Keep adding skill on top of skill until you’ve covered all your course objectives.
 Keep returning back to that list to guide your planning.

 If it remains your focus while planning then all your lessons will be aligned to your course objectives and/or standards.